WelBert-dev/amazonCloneWeb-E2E-react/README.md

             3. call the there function in this.
         3. Change and remove data.js in this.
     4. Save All and new terminal -> amazonClone -> npm start and new terminal -> amazonClone/frontend -> npm start (for running the backend and frontend servers)
+    5. create frontend/src/components/LoadingBox.js
+    6. create frontend/src/components/MessageBox.js
+    7. move ALL styles to frontend/src/index.css
+    8. use them 2 new components in frontend/src/screens/HomeScreen.js
+    9. create a variant class '.alert-danger' and use in MessageBox component from HomeScreen page